What is employers' liability insurance?

 Do I need employers' liability insurance?

-If your business is located in the UK and you employ one or more members of staff, you might need employers’ liability in place by law.
+If your business is based in the UK and you employ staff, you might need employers’ liability insurance by law.

-Business owners can also face claims from people who have stopped working for you.
-Having an employers’ liability insurance policy protects your business against such situations.
+You can also face claims from people who have stopped working for you.
+An employers’ liability insurance policy can help.

 Who does employers’ liability insurance cover?

-Employers’ liability insurance covers your business for claims relating to people who work, or have worked, for you.
+Employers’ liability insurance covers your business and can help with claims relating to people who work for you or have previously worked for you.

 An employers’ liability policy can cover claims from*: